 - at least 2 years of sailing experience and have a basic knowledge of sailing OR

-- have experience in outdoor adventure (preferably in the education sector) or instructing in outdoor activities OR
+- have experience in outdoor adventure (preferably in the education sector), teaching or youth work or instructing in outdoor activities OR

 - been on one of our longer adventures of 3 days or more and have been recommended by the Skipper to apply to become a volunteer